Pidgeot/python-lnp/readme.txt

   Manually install pywin32: http://sourceforge.net/projects/pywin32/files/pywin32/

-  Next, run "easy_install pyinstaller" from the Scripts directory in your Python installation.
+  Next, run ``easy_install pyinstaller`` from the Scripts directory in your Python installation.

 Building:
   Open the LNP directory in a Command Prompt and type "pyinstaller lnp.spec".
 Wait for the build to finish, and you will find a new folder named dist.
 Inside that folder is the stand-alone executable, named lnp.exe.